 At present, he is Clinical Professor of Medicine at the UCLA School of Medicine (full Professor) and was the first African American to achieve that status in the UCLA Department of Medicine.

 Dr. Williams is considered an international expert on hypertension, healthcare disparities, dyslipidemia, diabetes, obesity, heart failure, and sudden cardiac death.

-He has authored eight books, numerous book chapters, several scholarly articles, and dozens of scientific papers.
+He has authored nine books, numerous book chapters, several scholarly articles, and dozens of scientific papers.
 He wrote the ground-breaking Textbook of Black-Related Diseases (1974) and the critically acclaimed Healthcare Disparities at the Crossroads of Healthcare Reform (2011).
-His ninth book, Blacks in Medicine: Clinical, Demographic, and Socioeconomic Correlations is in progress.
+His latest book, Blacks in Medicine: Clinical, Demographic, and Socioeconomic Correlations was recently published.

 He was recently honored by the American Heart Association, from which he received the prestigious LifeSaver Award.
 He has received the Scroll of Merit and Distinguished Leadership Award from the National Medical Association (their highest honor) and a Lifetime Achievement Award from Harvard Medical School.
 In addition, he was privileged to present a scientific paper at the Oxford Round Table.